-You can buy tickets to visit Stowe House from the NT visitor centre or from the entrance to the house itself.
-Children under 16 have free entry and NT members get discounted tickets, which can also be used as an annual pass.
-During term time you would need to join a guided tour, but in school holidays you can tour the property by yourself, which always works better with children I find.
+You can buy tickets to visit Stowe House from the entrance to the house itself.
+Children under 16 have free entry and NT members get discounted tickets.
+During term time you would need to join a guided tour, but in school holidays you can tour the property by yourself, which often works better with children, I find.

 We hadn’t actually planned on spending time exploring Stowe House at all, but as we were walking round the grounds, my son spotted that the house was open and we were all actually together, it seemed like the perfect opportunity to finally visit.

 Once we’d sorted out our tickets we were free to explore the open rooms, starting with an interactive introduction to a few of the previous occupants on this illustrious house, including its first owner, Lord Cobham.

 My son was enthralled by the moving, talking people in the frames, a great way to engage children and help them to learn a bit of history too.